kartikeyshaurya/DistroBot/maps/README.md

 ## Setup

-* First we need to start the  `apachhe zookeeper` by using this command(make sure your terminal to kafka location )
+* First we need to start the  `apache zookeeper` by using this command(make sure your terminal to kafka location )

 ```
 $ bin/kafka-server-start.sh config/zookeeper.properties